 - a.
 Description This initiative provides funding for a Deputy Director of Transportation (1.00 FTE).
 Over the past five years, the department's budget and workload have significantly increased, growing from \$300 million to a mobility capital program of \$1 billion.
 Subsequently, the demand for the Director's time has also grown and the needs are not being met in making high-level decisions in a timely basis.
 The Deputy Director will address these challenges by providing critical support to the Director.
 The Deputy Director will assist in delivering high-level guidance to the Assistant Directors and coordinating effectively with both internal teams and external agencies.
 The initiative also includes a one-time cost of \$55,240 for office space and equipment.
-The cost of this position will be 50% cost recovered to capital projects and 50% will be charged to the recordation tax at no cost to the general fund. - b.
-Service Level Impacts This initiative supports the Transportation & Mobility goal of the County's 2021-2024 Strategic Plan, by providing an accessible, comprehensive, multi-model network of transportation infrastructure that improves local and regional mobility.
-This is accomplished by enhancing local, state, regional, and federal partnerships to identify resources and leverage funding for mobility projects and initiatives (TM1: C.).
+The cost of this position will be 50% cost recovered to capital projects and 50% will be charged to record tax revenue designated for transportation at no cost to the general fund. - b.
+Service Level Impacts This initiative supports the Mobility strategic goal area of the County's 2025-2028 Strategic Plan, by fostering an inter-connected and accessible transportation network that advances the County's mobility infrastructure, broadens transportation choices, and enhances safety.
+This is accomplished by supporting the improvements, expanding, and using the County's transportation network (Objective 2).
+It is further accomplished by working with the community and stakeholders to identify and implement multi-modal mobility solutions to improve access, safety, and connectivity (Objective 5).